periph/periph-tester/README.md

 - 100uF cap, 4.7k resistors, 2.2k resistor: all std 0603 parts

 Total parts cost: ~$10.
-If you are contributing to google/periph and would like an assembled board, contact the author.
+If you are contributing to periph and would like an assembled board, contact the author.